CognitiveScale/cortex-certifai-examples/models/h2o_dai_regression_auto_insurance/README.md

 # Setup the Certifai Scanning Environment

-1. Follow the [Toolkit Setup](https://cognitivescale.github.io/cortex-certifai/docs/about) in the Certifai documentation to install the Certifai toolkit into a conda environment (e.g. `certifai`).
+1. Follow [Toolkit > Setup](https://cognitivescale.github.io/cortex-certifai/docs/about) in the Certifai documentation to install the Certifai toolkit into a conda environment (e.g. `certifai`).

 # Scan H2O Mojo Scoring Pipeline